thebuildercore/uni-zk-verif-protocol/README.md

-# uni-zk-verif-protocol

-CARDANO For Enterprises - Universal ZK Verification Protocol for Enterprise Operations
+#CARDANO For Enterprises - Universal ZK Verification Protocol for Enterprise
+Operations
+---
 An enterprise-focused ZK-powered verification protocol that lets companies prove internal conditions or compliance without revealing raw or sensitive data.
 “Verify compliance, eligibility, or authenticity — not reveal your data.”